awsdocs/aws-iot-docs/developerguide/iot-substitution-templates.md

 # Substitution Templates<a name="iot-substitution-templates"></a>

 You can use a substitution template to augment the JSON data returned when a rule is triggered and AWS IoT performs an action\.
 The syntax for a substitution template is `${`*expression*`}`, where *expression* can be any expression supported by AWS IoT in a SELECT or WHERE clause\.
 This includes functions, operators, and information present in the original message payload\.

+**Important**
 Because an expression in a substitution template is evaluated separately from the "SELECT \.\.\." statement, you cannot reference an alias created using the AS clause\.
+You can reference only information present in the original payload, in addition to supported functions and operators\.

 For more information about supported expressions, see [AWS IoT SQL Reference](iot-sql-reference.md)\.

-Substitution templates appear in the SELECT clause within a rule:
+Substitution templates appear in the action parameters within a rule:

 ```
 {
-    "sql": "SELECT *, topic() AS topic FROM 'my/iot/topic'",
+    "sql": "SELECT *, timestamp() AS timestamp FROM 'my/iot/topic'",
     "ruleDisabled": false,
     "actions": [{
         "republish": {